socketstream/ss-engine.io/README.md

 Engine.IO uses the VisionMedia [debug module](https://github.com/visionmedia/debug).
 To debug connection issues, set the `DEBUG` environment variable to `engine*`, or, in your app, set `process.env.DEBUG` accordingly, before requiring `ss-engine.io`.

+Your browser must support `localStorage` for the debug mode to work.
+That means IE8+, and recent-ish Firefox, Chrome, Safari and Opera.
+Note that on the client side, the debug mode will mutate the `localStorage.debug` slot.
+It treats the `debug` value as a CSV list, and add or removes `engine*` entries according to the current mode.
+This should be benign in most cases.

 Tests
 ---